 A nameless, faceless classmate was the subject of an image macro, captioned "Poorfag is poor", because she was the only student who had no laptop.
 When the Blu-rays were released and the fans got a better look of "Poorfag", her popularity soared.

-Actually, the final two episodes were delayed in release in respect of the tsunami that left some of Japan looking rather like some of the endings of timelines in episode 10; that episode airing the same day.
+Everyone Is Jesus in Purgatory: Madoka sacrifices herself for humanity in the final episode and becomes a goddess.
+The episode first aired on Good Friday.note This is because the final two episodes were delayed in release in respect of the tsunami that left some of Japan looking rather like some of the endings of timelines in episode 10; that episode airing the same day.

 When Madoka gets worried about Sayaka's well-being due to the latter's strong sense of justice, Madoka's mother tells her to do something wrong to balance it out.
 While the qualifier she adds makes it valid advice (that it's easier to recover from mistakes while you're still young, and learning to pick yourself up will be a valuable skill as an adult), this advice might be what possessed Madoka to snatch Sayaka's Soul Jar and throw it off a bridge above a freeway.

 In Episode 10, the Sayaka in a previous timeline asks if Homura can use any weapons other than bombs because she thinks she might get caught up in one of the explosions.
 Later in that timeline, guess how Witch!Sayaka is defeated?